Key from Rouen, France

 Amundsen was also worried that the dogs could destroy the tent during the sledge journey, so Wisting made a cloth fence from gabardine that could be pulled around the tent and attached to ski poles.
 This, however, was never used, as the men realized that they could instead make a wall of snow to protect the tent.

 Several times during the South Pole journey, Amundsen writes about how hot it is in the tent.
 On the return journey from the Pole, Amundsen wrote on 14 January 1912:

 “It has been so hot in the tent lately that several of us have to get out of the bags.
 Then we lie there in thin underwear on a skin on top of a large ice block – for the barrier is nothing but.”📜

-After the expedition, Amundsen donated much of his expedition equipment to the Ski Museum now in Holmenkollen.
+After the expedition, Amundsen donated much of his expedition equipment to the Association for the Promotion of Skiing (Skiforeningen), the tent is today a part of the collection to the Ski Museum in Holmenkollen.